 On completion of the course, you will be able to:

- Identify two differences between MPLS service and Internet service, and the pros and cons for each.
+Identify two differences between MPLS service and Internet service, and the pros and

 In the IP Networking (Layer 3) course, a private network: point-to-point circuits connected with routers, was used as the simplest framework for understanding packets, bandwidth on demand, routers, and network addresses.